For decades, many of us have trusted store-bought deodorant sprays and antiperspirants without questioning what’s in them.

 Some people find baking soda irritating at first.
 If that’s you:

-• Add a little aloe vera juice for extra soothing.
+- Add a little aloe vera juice for extra soothing.
+But make sure to add a preservative.

 The Detox Phase: What to Expect